Ley789/SimpleRayTracer/Thesis/thesis.md

        \right)
 $$

-where the indices stands for the scaling in the corresponding axis.
+where the indices stands for the scaling in the corresponding axes.
 Multiplying every point of an object with a scaling matrix resizes the object.